alexinul/homework/hw01-interpreter/README.md

 * [labs](../labs) on everything Scala.
 The `JsonPrettyPrinter` serves as a basic starting point for everything non-variable, non-function related.
 * basically google "implement a lambda calculus intepreter in `$YourLanguageOfChoice`" to get the basic gist of it in something you understand
-* `Essentials of Programming Languages` is a great book that explains everything in excruciating details — implementations are in a LISP-like dialect
+* [`Essentials of Programming Languages`](https://karczmarczuk.users.greyc.fr/TEACH/Doc/EssProgLan.pdf) — Daniel P. Friedman and Mitchell Wand — is a great book that explains everything in excruciating details — implementations are in a LISP-like dialect